MAsuamah/coding-quiz/README.md

 You will also lose 10 seconds off of your clock.
 * After you answer each question the next question will appear until you reach the end or the clock runs out.
-* When you are finished with the questions or the clock runs out, you will be presented with the end page and will be prompted to enter your initials and click the save to see your score.
+* When you are finished with the questions or the clock runs out, you will be presented with the end screen.
+You will be prompted to enter your initials and click the save button to see your score.
 * After that you may click the high scores button and see the top five high scores.
 * From the high scores page you may click go home and start the quiz all over again.